AreTillery/poems/README.md

-This repository contains a collection of poems, many of them objectively bad.
-In an effort to
+This repository contains a collection of poems, written over years, at different points in my life, that I will continue to add to.
+The goal is to:
 1) contain a collection of poetry in one place and
 2) keep me writing

-I'm putting this here.
-My intention is to try to write a poem a day, but I probably won't meet that goal.